snori74/linuxupskillchallenge/course.md

 A collection of simple scripts like this is something that you can easily create to make your sysadmin tasks simpler, quicker and less error prone.

-And yes, this is the last lesson - so please, write to tutor@GREP101.com to let me know how the course went for you, and what you plan to do with your new knowledge and skills!
+And yes, this is the last lesson - so please, write to tutor@GREP101.com to let me know how the course went for you, and what you plan to do with your new knowledge and skills!</num>

-##RESOURCES
+## RESOURCES
 ------------------------------------------------------------
 * Writing a Simple Bash Script (https://www.linux.com/learn/tutorials/284789-writing-a-simple-bash-script-)
 * Learn Bash Scripts - Tutorial (video) (http://www.youtube.com/watch?v=QGvvJO5UIs4)